Dagiopia/dlib-models/README.md

   This model is designed to work well with dlib's HOG face detector and the CNN face detector (the one in mmod_human_face_detector.dat).

+* shape_predictor_28_face_landmarks.dat.bz2

+  This is trained on http://cswww.essex.ac.uk/mv/allfaces/index.html and the LFW dataset.
+It's suppose to be a free version of the following model.
+  This one can be used by anyone.

 * shape_predictor_68_face_landmarks.dat.bz2

   This is trained on the ibug 300-W dataset (https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/)